cncf/people/README.md

 Changes are applied within an hour of being merged.

-### people.json is used to generate listings on CNCF Web sites
+### people.json is used to generate listings on CNCF Websites

 The [people.json file](https://github.com/cncf/people/blob/main/people.json) lists all people in alphabetical order by name.
 Add new entries in the right place in the list.
 Not all fields are used by each listing.
 This is the format: